Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - Not volunteer-friendly without significant training

-- No template library comparable to Canva
+- No template library like Canva's

 9. Placeit — Best for Nonprofits Needing Mockups and Branded Merchandise